quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Client Address Validation Procedure

 QUIC uses token-based address validation.
 Any time the server wishes to validate a client address, it provides the client with a token.
-As long as the token cannot be easily guessed (see {{token-integrity}}), if the client is able to return that token, it proves to the server that it received the token.
+As long as the token's authenticity can be checked (see
+{{token-integrity}}) and the client is able to return that token, it proves to the server that it received the token.

-During the processing of the cryptographic handshake messages from a client, TLS will request that QUIC make a decision about whether to proceed based on the information it has.
-TLS will provide QUIC with any token that was provided by the client.
-For an initial packet, QUIC can decide to abort the connection, allow it to proceed, or request address validation.

-If QUIC decides to request address validation, it provides the cryptographic handshake with a token.
+If QUIC decides to request address validation for the current handshake, it encodes the token in a Retry packet.
 The contents of this token are consumed by the server that generates the token, so there is no need for a single well-defined format.
 A token could include information about the claimed client address (IP and port), a timestamp, and any other supplementary information the server will need to validate the token in the future.

-The cryptographic handshake is responsible for enacting validation by sending the address validation token to the client.
-A legitimate client will include a copy of the token when it attempts to continue the handshake.
-The cryptographic handshake extracts the token then asks QUIC a second time whether the token is acceptable.
-In response, QUIC can either abort the connection or permit it to proceed.
+The Retry packet is sent to the client and a legitimate client will respond with an Initial packet containing the token from the Retry packet when it continues the handshake.
+In response to receiving the token, a QUIC server can either abort the connection or permit it to proceed.

 A connection MAY be accepted without address validation - or with only limited validation - but a server SHOULD limit the data it sends toward an unvalidated address.
 Successful completion of the cryptographic handshake implicitly provides proof that the client has received packets from the server.

+The client should allow for additional Retry packets being sent in response to Initial packets sent containing a token.
+There are several situations in which the server might not be able to use the previously generated token to validate the client's address and must send a new Retry.
+A reasonable limit to the number of tries the client allows for, before giving up, is 3.
+That is, the should echo the address validation token from a new Retry packet up to 3 times.
+After that, the client may give up on the connection attempt.

-### Address Validation on Session Resumption
+### Address Validation for Future Connections

 A server MAY provide clients with an address validation token during one connection that can be used on a subsequent connection.
 Address validation is especially important with 0-RTT because a server potentially sends a significant amount of data to a client in response to 0-RTT data.

+The server uses the NEW_TOKEN frame {{frame-new-token}} to provide the client with an address validation token that can be used to validate future 0-RTT connections.
+The client may then use this token to validate future 0-RTT connections by including it in the Initial packet's header.
+The client MUST NOT use the token provided in a RETRY for future connections.

-A different type of token is needed when resuming.
-Unlike the token that is created during a handshake, there might be some time between when the token is created and when the token is subsequently used.
+Unlike the token that is created for a Retry packet, there might be some time between when the token is created and when the token is subsequently used.
 Thus, a resumption token SHOULD include an expiration time.
+The server may include either an explicit expiration time or an issued timestamp and dynamically calculate the expiration time.
 It is also unlikely that the client port number is the same on two different connections; validating the port is therefore unlikely to be successful.

-This token can be provided to the cryptographic handshake immediately after establishing a connection.
-QUIC might also generate an updated token if significant time passes or the client address changes for any reason (see
-{{migration}}).
-The cryptographic handshake is responsible for providing the client with the token.
-In TLS the token is included in the ticket that is used for resumption and 0-RTT, which is carried in a NewSessionTicket message.

 ### Address Validation Token Integrity {#token-integrity}